syl20bnr/spacemacs-elpa-mirror/melpa/yang-mode-readme.txt

     (add-hook 'yang-mode-hook 'my-yang-mode-hook)

-  Use the oultine minor mode for YANG.
-  This is very useful to get a good overview of the structure of a module.
+  Using the oultine minor mode for YANG is very useful to get a good overview of the structure of a module.

   Put this in your .emacs: